 - Durometer bags – used to closely monitor urinary output.

 Box 2.
-Principles for managing drainage devices
+Principles for managing urinary bag with valve

 - Catheters must be attached to an appropriate drainage device or catheter valve (see part 5 on catheter valves to be published in the May issue)